hannesdelbeke/pyblish-manager/README.md

 ![gif of the tool in action](docs/pyblish_manager_demo.gif)

-a simple browser to visualise your current pyblish registration state.
+Asimple browser to visualise your current pyblish registration state.
-great for debugging, or quickly adding new paths to test new plugins.
+Great for debugging, or quickly adding new paths to test new plugins.
-hurray for browsing!
+Hurray for browsing!

-to show the window:
+To show the window:
 ```python
 from pyblish_manager import manager_GUI_widget
 widget = manager_GUI_widget.make_config()